 Module 1: Conflict Resolution

-Objectives: Learners develop an understanding of how Restorative Practices can be used to improve conflict resolution.
+Objectives: Learners develop an understanding of how Restorative Practices can be used in connection with conflict resolution methods.

 Module 2: Problem Solving Using Restorative Practices

-Objectives: Learners understand the sociological concepts behind Restorative Practices, including how to objectively view behavior, and Problem-Based Learning to increase their ability to problem solve in a restorative way.
+Objectives: Learners explore the social science concepts behind Restorative Practices, including how to objectively view behavior, and use Problem-Based Learning to increase their ability to problem solve in a restorative way.

 Module 3: Restorative Classroom Training Materials